jedjoud10/vulkan-testing/README.md

 October 16th, 2023 edit: This is my first miserable failed attempt at trying to abstract vulkan code.
 Do note that I was learning how to use vulkan *whilst* trying to write this lib so there's a __lot__ that could be better.
+I'm pretty sure it neither compiles nor works properly lol

 This is a custom Vulkan abstraction layer I built that is used internally by ``cflake-engine``.